-Public transport is a major issue for large cities.
-In very large urban areas, 58% of city-center inhabitants of and 28% of other inhabitants use public transport at least once a week.
+Public transportation is a major issue for large cities.
+In very large urban areas, 58% of city-center inhabitants and 28% of other inhabitants use public transport at least once a week.

 As a pioneer in Mobility as a Service, we are working to create, together with large urban areas and metropolises, the cities of tomorrow.
 Given the challenges of traffic congestion, parking problems and the growing awareness of the environmental advantages of public transport, the challenge for metropolises is to build intermodal and multimodal mobility systems that integrate new means of transport such as car pooling, while offering innovative payment and passenger information services to improve the customer experience.

 - think regionally: advise political decision-makers on the development, renovation and operation of connection hubs via our subsidiary Transamo;